paramudya/paramudya.github.io/index.md

 ## porto 1
 ### [genetic algorithm on ROS environment](ga.md)

+(here's a brief overview, misal:)
-(here is a brie overview)UKF parameters' optimization for vehicle localization by means of genetic algorithm.
+UKF parameters' optimization for vehicle localization by means of genetic algorithm.